jonbelaire/backstage/.changeset/stale-knives-mix.md

 '@backstage/plugin-tech-radar': patch
 ---

-Screen reader users will be able to navigate the Radar component now that links have a discernable name.
+Screen reader users will be able to navigate the RadarEntry component now that links have a discernible name.